Syncing 10,000 leads/mo? GET A DEMO

 The importance of cookies for marketing

-Cookies can also help website visitors.
-A shopper may add merchandise to their virtual shopping cart and then leave the site; because of cookies, the site knows which products the consumer placed in their cart and can hold them there until checkout (or send reminder emails to the consumer’s email address as a nudge to make the purchase).
-If the visitor returns to that site in hopes of picking up where they left off, then they can enjoy a much more convenient shopping experience thanks to cookies.
+Thanks to cookies, the site knows which products the consumer placed in their cart and can hold them there until checkout (or send reminder emails to the consumer’s email address as a nudge to make the purchase).

-As mentioned earlier, websites often ask users to accept or reject cookies.
-Some cookies, though, are essential to a website’s ability to function properly.
-For example, cookies used to store your language and currency usage are relevant to many sites, so they can adapt their display for your unique user experience.
-If you rejected these cookies, you wouldn’t be able to even access the site.
+For example, cookies used to store your language and currency preferences are relevant to many sites, allowing them to adapt their display to your unique user experience.
+If you rejected these cookies, you wouldn’t even be able to access the site.

 What are the different types of cookies?